petewojtczak/Applied-data-science-with-SQLAlchemy/README.md

 * Top Products by Customer Satisfaction Score.

 ## Task 3: Analysis of Sentiment<br>
-This section implements functionality to classify comments as positive, neutral or negative using RoBERTa model trained on Portuguese tweets.Fameous transformer architecture.<br>
+This section implements functionality to classify comments as positive, neutral or negative using RoBERTa model trained on Portuguese tweets.
+Fameous transformer architecture.<br><br>
 Key findings include the most endorsed products and sellers.<br><br>

 ### About Dataset